k2view-academy/K2View-Academy/articles/26_fabric_security/14_user_IAM_SAML_Azure_AD_setup.md

   </tbody>
   </table>

 11. Upload the public key certificate used to encrypt the SAML assertion, as exported from Fabric.
-See more  [here](/articles/26_fabric_security/13_user_IAM_configuration.md#saml-configuration) at SAML Configuration > Preparations > Provide to the IDP.
+Read more [here](/articles/26_fabric_security/13_user_IAM_configuration.md#saml-configuration) in SAML Configuration > Preparations > Provide to the IDP.

     <table>
     <tbody>